ProtoSchool/munich/README.md

 _"We are going to overcome the client-server paradigm by having the internet as the server, and this gives us the chance to help cooperation to dominate over manipulation."_

 Still, it's early in the game regarding this ongoing technical revolution.
 It is the time for the creative ones.
 So, no limits to your ideas.
 Be curious and think big.

 ---

 ## How to start

+- become a member of our [meet-up group](https://www.meetup.com/de-DE/Munich-IPFS-User-Group/)
+- follow us on twitter <i style='font-size:24px' class='fab'>&#xf36b;</i>

 <p align="center">
   <br><br>